Upward-moving lightning from TV towers, skyscrapers and other tall structures

 CASE STUDY LINK: Oklahoma City lightning leader event with photo and video documentation.

 Most upward lightning events to tall structures occur in conjunction with, and as a result of, an in-cloud lightning discharge above the structure tip.
-Video evidence shows that intracloud lightning discharges are often the precursors of, and the triggers for, leader (or 'streamer') initiation from the tops of towers and skyscrapers.
+Video evidence shows that intracloud lightning discharges are the precursors of, and the triggers for, most leader initiation from the tops of towers and skyscrapers.
 The in-cloud discharge creates a very high, concentrated electric field at the tower tip that promotes leader formation.
-Video has also shown that in-cloud lightning flashes initiate leaders off of tall structures that either do or do not go on to connect to the in-cloud discharge event (see photo and video clip linked above).
-The leaders that do not connect to full discharge will extend only a short distance before terminating in mid-air.
-Some of these leaders can produce audible thunder that will end abruptly due to the channel being very short in length (watch video clip in linked case study above).
-The following images are video captures of short lightning leaders that did not go on to complete a full discharge to the cloud.
+Video has also shown that in-cloud lightning flashes initiate leaders off of tall structures that can vary in length greatly from just a couple of feet, to all the way into the cloud.
+The shorter leaders simply terminate in mid-air, and will produce audible thunder that will end abruptly due to the channel being very short in length (watch video clip in linked case study above).
+The following images are video captures of short lightning leaders.
 Note that the leader length can vary from less than a few feet to over 200 feet before the electrical breakdown ceases and the channel ends:

-Fig. 10: Upward-propagating leaders ('streamers') off of a television tower that did not connect to full discharge.
+Fig. 10: Short upward-propagating leaders off of a television tower that did not travel to cloud base.

 In the second image above, the leader channel produced audible thunder that lasted for less than 1/5 of a second, indicating the channel was very short in length.
 The first image shows a very small leader which did not produce any thunder audible to the observer.

-Fig. 11: Upward-propagating leaders ('streamers') off of a television tower that ended up connecting to a full lightning discharge.
+Fig. 11: Upward-propagating leaders ('streamers') off of a television tower that extended to cloud base and beyond.

 Lightning and tall structures: Photographs